isabella232/journey-optimizer-learn.en/help/introduction/introduction.md

 # Introduction to Adobe Journey Optimizer

-Understand what Adobe Journey Optimizer is, which business challenges this solution solves and what the key use cases are.
+Understand what Adobe Journey Optimizer is, which business challenges this solution solves, and what the key use cases are.

 >[!VIDEO](https://video.tv.adobe.com/v/333745?quality=12)